kredar/kredar.github.io/_posts/2021-10-13-conversational-ai.md

 4. Workflow automation
 5. Customer Support Agent assistance and coaching

 Like with any product you are building, focus on customer experience.
-Make sure to define customer-centric KPIs to guide you during the platform selection, UX design and solution architecture.
+Make sure you define customer-centric KPIs to guide you during the platform selection, UX design and solution architecture.

-So why we don't see a chatbot on every enterprise website?
-The answer is simple - Conversational AI is complex and requires substantial investment to implement it properly - from choosing the right conversational AI platform to getting the right talent to implement, and monitor and optimize the experience.
-Let's start with the high level architecture.

 ## Conversational AI architecture